Will Ospreay: Revolution Pro Wrestling (2013–2024, 2026)

 Following RevPro events being hindered due to the COVID-19 pandemic, Ospreay made his first title defence on 4 October at RevPro Epic Encounters 3, defeating Kyle Fletcher.
 On 15 November 2020, Ospreay made another defence, defeating Ricky Knight Jr. at RevPro Epic Encounters 5.
 The following year at RevPro's Ninth Anniversary on 21 August 2021, Ospreay defended his title against Doug Williams.
 A month later, Ospreay once again defeated Knight Jr a title vs title match to unify Ospreay's Undisputed British Heavyweight Championship and Knight Jr's British Heavyweight Championship.
 Ospreay made his final title defence of the year, defeating Shota Umino at RevPro Uprising 2021.

 Ospreay made his first title defence of 2022, defeating Michael Oku at RevPro High Stakes 2022.
 His next title defence was against Mike Bailey on night 1 of RevPro's 10th Anniversary show on 20 August.
-On Night 2 the following day, Ospreay lost the Undisputed British Heavyweight Championship to Ricky Knight Jr, ending his reign at 919 days with 7 successful title defences.
-The reign made Ospreay the longest reigning Undisputed British Heavyweight Champion in history.
+On Night 2 the following day, Ospreay lost the Undisputed British Heavyweight Championship to Ricky Knight Jr, ending his reign at 919 days, 7 successful title defences, and making Ospreay the longest-reigning Undisputed British Heavyweight Champion in history.

-Ospreay returned to RevPro, for the first time since losing his title at Revpro Uprising 2022 in December, defeating Tomohiro Ishii.
+Ospreay returned to RevPro for the first time since losing his title at Revpro Uprising 2022 in December, defeating Tomohiro Ishii.
 Ospreay made sporadic appearances for RevPro for the remainder of 2023, defeating the likes of Big Damo, Luke Jacobs and Eddie Dennis.
 Ospreay had a standout match on 9 July at RevPro Epic Encounter, defeating Leon Slater.
 On 26 August, at RevPro 11th Anniversary Show, Ospreay defeated Shingo Takagi, ahead of his match against Chris Jericho at All Elite Wrestling's (AEW) All In at Wembley Stadium, leading to Jericho making an appearance at the show and attacking Ospreay.
 At RevPro Uprising on 16 December, Ospreay defeated Gabe Kidd.
 Following the match, Ospreay announced that ahead of his recent signing to AEW, 18 February 2024 would be his final RevPro event.
-On 18 February, Ospreay unsuccessfully challenged Michael Oku for the Undisputed British Heavyweight Championship at High Stakes, this marked Ospreay's final appearance for RevPro.
+On 18 February, Ospreay unsuccessfully challenged Michael Oku for the Undisputed British Heavyweight Championship at High Stakes.

-Various international promotions (2016–2017)
+On 11 August 2024, Ospreay made a one-night return to RevPro and attacked MJF, who he was feuding with at the time in All Elite Wrestling.
+Ospreay also made another appearance on 29 August 2026 at RevPro's 14th Anniversary event, teaming with CPF (Danny Black, Maverick Mayhew, Joe Lando, and Callum Newman) to defeat Will Kaven, Mark Trew, Kieron Lacey, and Ricky Knight Jr..

+Total Nonstop Action Wrestling (2016)

 On 29 January 2016, Ospreay made his debut for Total Nonstop Action Wrestling (TNA), during the promotion's tour of the United Kingdom.
 Ospreay unsuccessfully entered the 2016 Joker's Wild tournament and challenged for both the TNA King of the Mountain Championship and TNA World Tag Team Championship.
-Dave Meltzer of the Wrestling Observer Newsletter reported that TNA had plans to push Ospreay, but upon finding out that he had signed to appear for NJPW relegated him to a short match on their secondary television programme.
+Dave Meltzer of the Wrestling Observer Newsletter reported that TNA had plans to push Ospreay, but upon finding out that he had signed to appear for NJPW, relegated him to a short match on their secondary television programme.